For health care providers based in Ontario who have an interest in skin and wound care

 More than 220 hubs for more than 100 diseases and conditions in 31 countries

 Project ECHO stands for Extension for Community Healthcare Outcomes.
 The program was first developed by the University of New Mexico to improve Hepatitis C treatment in rural regions.
 Project ECHO has been replicated in all over the world, including Ontario, where it has proven to expand capacity for pain control, opioid stewardship and other conditions.
 This Project will replicate the ECHO model for skin and wound care.

-The Project ECHO model centres around weekly expert-led virtual clinics that bring together an interprofessional cohort of primary care doctors, nurses, and other clinicians.
-The sessions, resources, and community of practice build your capacity to provide specialized care; however, you will also have the tools you need to be a resource to your colleagues, build collective knowledge, and make specialized care available to patients in your community. *Note: All cases are de-identified.
+The Project ECHO model centres around weekly expert-led virtual sessions that bring together an interprofessional cohort of primary care providers (physicians, nurse practitioners), nurses, allied health and other clinicians.
+The sessions, resources, and community of practice build capacity to provide specialized care.
+Participants will also have the tools needed to be a resource to their team, build collective knowledge, and make specialized care available to patients in their communities.